 It was International Cube Day, Nov.
 3. Judging from pictures I’d seen in international media, the turnout of activists was small compared with cube events in some other cities.
 Even so, I was impressed.

-The activists with laptops alternated with activists bearing “Truth” signs.
+The activists carried laptops or “Truth” signs.
 The signs were in English and Korean.